 So you’re on board with the baby-led weaning train – awesome!
 But before you unleash your baby on a buffet of broccoli florets, let’s chat about when and how to get this party started safely and successfully.

-- Head Honcho: They’ve got good head and neck control, meaning they can hold their head up nice and strong.
+- Head Control: They’ve got good head and neck control, meaning they can hold their head up nice and strong.

-- Sitting Pretty: They can sit with minimal support, which is crucial for safe self-feeding in that highchair.
+- Sitting Up: They can sit with minimal support, which is crucial for safe self-feeding in that highchair.

-- Curious Connoisseur: They’re reaching for and mouthing objects with gusto – a natural first step in their food exploration journey.
+- Curious Tasting: They’re reaching for and mouthing objects with gusto – a natural first step in their food exploration journey.

 - Pushing Food Back: If you spoon-feed a bit of applesauce or puree, they should push it to the back of their mouth, not out to dribble down their chin.

-- Ditch the Dishes (For Now): Plates and bowls are just begging to be thrown on the floor.
-Skip them for now and let your baby explore food right on the highchair tray (easier clean-up, trust us).
+Plates and bowls are just begging to be thrown on the floor.
+Skip them for now and let your baby explore food right on the highchair tray (easier clean-up, trust me).

 Watch BLW in Action